Resources

 You are responsible for checking your resident mailbox and your USF e-mail account frequently.
 These are the methods by which the University and Housing & Residential Education will contact you for official business.
 Failure to check these university-issued communication sites does not exempt you from any information delivered.

 Floor and Hall meetings are held at the beginning of each semester and periodically during the semester.
 Floor and Hall meetings are for your benefit, and as a member of the community.
 You are responsible for any and all information discussed at these meetings.
-If you are unable to attend a meeting, you should contact your RA/CM for a summary of anything that you missed.
+If you are unable to attend a meeting, you should contact your RA for a summary of anything that you missed.

 Furniture

 All furniture assigned to student rooms, apartments, floor lounges, and other public areas must remain in their appropriate locations.
-The removal of University furniture from student rooms and/or public areas is prohibited.
-Residents are responsible for the proper care of University furniture and will be charged for any damages, repair, and replacement costs at checkout.
+The removal of university furniture from student rooms and/or public areas is prohibited.
+Residents are responsible for the proper care of university furniture and will be charged for any damages, repair, and replacement costs at checkout.
 All furniture belonging to residents must be removed from campus prior to checkout time.
 Any furniture left will be subject to removal at the resident’s expense.

 Room Access

 All due respect is given to the privacy that residents enjoy in their rooms.
-Occasionally, circumstances present themselves which necessitate authorized University personnel to enter student rooms for the purpose of repair and maintenance, assessment of damages, inventory of University property, determination of compliance with University policies, and emergencies where imminent danger to life, safety, health is reasonably suspected.
+Occasionally, circumstances present themselves which necessitate authorized University personnel to enter student rooms for the purpose of repair and maintenance, assessment of damages, inventory of university property, determination of compliance with university policies, and emergencies where imminent danger to life, safety, health is reasonably suspected.
 When possible, advance notice will be given to residents.
 Submitting a work request authorizes maintenance personnel to enter your room.

 Room and Roommate Changes